IBM/etcd-java/README.md

 ## Usage

 Create the client.
-Methods are grouped into separate `KvClient` and `LeaseClient` interfaces.
+Methods are grouped into separate `KvClient`, `LeaseClient` and `LockClient` interfaces.

 ```java